-Montgomery County Fire/EMS is responsible for delivery of emergency medical services to an estimated population of 25,000 people living in a geographic area of approximately 200 square miles.
+Montgomery County Fire/EMS is responsible for delivery of emergency medical services to an estimated population of 28,000 people living in a geographic area of approximately 200 square miles.
 What was originally a funeral home and hospital based service during the 1970’s is now a fully functioning Advanced Life Support service answering approximately 6500 calls per year.
-We have 3 ambulances on duty each day with 2 of those being equipped with paramedics at an ALS level, and the third being a Basic Life Support unit staffed by 2 EMT’s.
+We have 3 ambulances on duty each day, each equipped with paramedics at an ALS level.
 Due to us being a combination fire and EMS service, we are also able to staff our 3 reserve ambulances fairly quickly when the emergent need arises.

 Medicine has been changing rapidly throughout the years and MCFDEMS has taken great pride in being able to offer the citizens of Montgomery County a level of service not typically seen in other Kentucky counties.
 With a commitment to offer a progressive, evidence-based medicine in a compassionate environment,

-Medical Director Dr. Greg Jones is setting the standard at a very high level for the EMS staff.
+Medical Director Dr. Jason Bowman is setting the standard at a very high level for the EMS staff.
 Through continuing education and a quality assurance programs, along with a progressive mindset, the EMT’s and paramedics at MCFDEMS are constantly looking at how improve the field-level medical treatment that is delivered to our residents.